DimonSmart/Utils.Progress/README.md

 #### Constructor

-- `AdvancedProgressIndicator(int totalItems)` - Initialize with the total number of items to process
+- `AdvancedProgressIndicator(int totalItems, int windowSize = 10)` - Initialize with the total number of items to process and optional sliding window size

 #### Properties

 - `ItemsLeft` - Number of items remaining to be processed
+- `OverallAverageItemTime` - Average time per iteration based on all processed items
-- `AverageItemTime` - Average time per iteration
+- `SlidingAverageItemTime` - Average time per iteration based on the most recent iterations (window size)
+- `EffectiveAverageItemTime` - The actual average used for time estimates (uses sliding average if available)
-- `EstimatedEndTime` - Projected completion time based on current performance
+- `EstimatedEndTime` - Projected completion time based on the effective average time

 #### Methods

-- `Update()` - Increment the processed items count
+- `Update()` - Increment the processed items count and update sliding window time measurements
 - `BeginSubTask(string taskName)` - Start timing a specific subtask (returns IDisposable)
 - `GetTaskTime(string taskName)` - Get average execution time for a specific subtask